-The next piece of the puzzle is to find a technical school or a plumbing company that is willing to hire you on as an apprentice to help you become a plumber and then hopefully into a licensed journeyman plumber.
+The next piece of the puzzle is to find a technical trade school or a plumbing company that is willing to hire you on as an apprentice to help you become a plumber and then hopefully into a licensed journeyman plumber.

-Before you are hired on as an apprentice, though, you want to look into your state licensing laws to determine whether or not you live in one of the states that require you to have a specific amount of classroom hours to get your plumbing license.
+Before you apply for a plumbing apprenticeship, you want to look into your state licensing laws to determine whether or not you live in one of the states that require you to have a specific amount of classroom hours to get your plumbing license.

-Community colleges and your local chapter of the Professional Plumbing Association can provide you with more resources about technical schools and training opportunities, and even local plumbing companies should be able to point you in the right direction if this kind of formal training is necessary.
+Community colleges, local chapter of plumbing associations, and plumbing unions can provide you with more resources about technical trade schools and training opportunities.
+Even local plumbing companies should be able to point you in the right direction if this kind of formal training is necessary.

 These kinds of technical classes mostly always cover draining, venting, the basics of plumbing systems, and how they work in connection with one another.
 Local plumbing codes, laws, rules, regulations, and pipe cutting are also covered.

-The next thing you’ll need to do after your technical training has been successfully completed is to be hired on as an apprentice with a local plumbing company.
+The next thing you’ll need to do to become a plumber after your technical training has been successfully completed is to be hired on as an apprentice with a local plumbing company.

 The majority of states throughout the US require you to be an apprentice for two years (while some require up to five years).
 With a plumbing apprenticeship, you learn on the job under the direct tutelage of master plumbers before you’re able to become a licensed journeyman plumber and hopefully master plumber one day.

-Apprenticeship programs help you get a lot more real-world education and training for how plumbing systems work that classroom programs just can’t offer, and the other advantage is that you will be getting paid to learn rather than paying the technical school to train you!
+Plumbing apprenticeship programs help you get a lot more real-world education and training for how plumbing systems work that classroom programs just can’t offer.
+The other advantage is that you will be getting paid to learn rather than paying the technical school to train you!

 Plumbing License Requirements

-After your apprenticeship has concluded you’ll have an opportunity to pursue a journeyman plumber license or a master’s license in plumbing (depending on local laws, rules, and regulations).
+After your apprenticeship has concluded you’ll have an opportunity to pursue a journeyman plumber license or a master’s license to advance your plumbing career, depending on local laws, rules, and regulations.